Table of Contents

 After two weeks of fish oil supplementation in cats, blood leukocyte phagocytic activity increased significantly, as did the inflammatory response to histamine.
 Simply put, this means that the white blood cells that fight foreign material, such as bacteria and viruses, and are intrinsically involved in the inflammatory process are better able to do their job when you supplement with fish oil for cats.

-It’s not all good news, however.
+It's not all good news, however.
 The onset of aging-related disorders increases as cats grow older.
 Their organs work less efficiently as they get older and cognitive dysfunction begins to set in.
-The sometimes mysterious symptoms of cognitive decline resemble those related to Alzheimer’s disease and senile dementia in humans.
-As you’d expect, cats with cognitive decline require special attention and need to be supported through the proper diet, supplementation, and home care.
+The sometimes mysterious symptoms of cognitive decline resemble those related to Alzheimer's disease and senile dementia in humans.
+As you'd expect, cats with cognitive decline require special attention and must be supported through the proper diet, supplementation, and home care.

 Thankfully, fish oil for cats is part of the cognitive solution.
 The brain function of middle-aged and older cats can be improved by selecting a nutrient blend that includes fish oil to minimize or eliminate the risk factors associated with cognitive decline.
 In one study, researchers gave middle-aged cats several cognitive tests before and after taking a supplement containing antioxidants, arginine, B vitamins, and fish oil.
 Testing showed that those fed fish oil supplements for cats performed better on three of four tests, indicating that fish oil for cats can help slow brain degeneration.

 Common signs your kitty is getting older and may benefit from fish oil supplements for cats include: